BilalM04/email-spam-classifier/README.md

 This project involves building a machine learning model to classify emails as spam or not spam.
 The model is trained using a dataset from Kaggle and is implemented in a Jupyter Notebook using Logistic Regression.
 Additionally, a Flask API is provided for interfacing with the trained model to classify emails.
 The API can be accessed locally by running the Flask server or through the hosted version [here](https://bilalm14.pythonanywhere.com/predict?message=).

+You can explore the frontend application and test its functionality by visiting the hosted site [here](https://bilalm04.github.io/mail-guard/).
+The source code for the frontend is available in a separate repository, which can be found [here](https://github.com/BilalM04/mail-guard).

 ## Dataset

 The dataset used for training the model is sourced from [Kaggle](https://www.kaggle.com/datasets/jackksoncsie/spam-email-dataset?resource=download) and can be found in `datasets/emails.csv`.
 The model, trained on this dataset, achieves an accuracy of 98.34% on the test data.